Overview

 The process for applying a chemical peel is generally the same for each type, but will vary slightly depending on the level of solution being applied.
 Anesthesia is not used during this procedure.
 However, it may be considered for Phenol peels.
 First, the face is thoroughly cleaned.
 Then, the chemical agent is then brushed on to the skin.
 Patients will experience some mild stinging at this time.
 The face is then washed and a cool saline compress is applied to act as a neutralizer.
 Patients will need to wear sunscreen and limit sun exposure as much as possible.

-Jansen Plastic Surgery Our Reviews
+JTG Plastic Surgery Our Reviews

 Been with Dr Jansen for four years.
 He was a great dr to have on my side.